 What is Capital Expenditure?

-Capital expenditure (also known as CAPEX) is the amount of non-recurring expenditure incurred to improve, update, repairing, or extending the life of an existing fixed asset or buying a new fixed asset, which will improve the production capacity and/or efficiency of the production of goods manufactured by an entity and which will be written off to the profit & loss account over the useful life of the fixed asset.
+Capital expenditure (also known as CAPEX) is the amount of non-recurring expenditure incurred to improve, update, repair, or extend the life of an existing fixed asset or buy a new fixed asset, which will improve the production capacity and/or efficiency of the production of goods manufactured by an entity and which will be written off to the profit & loss account over the useful life of the fixed asset.

 Examples of Capital Expenditure

 We will cover different aspects of capital expenditure using the following template.

 - The company charges, apportions, or expenses out the depreciation over the life of a fixed asset.
 The calculation of depreciation is performed per the straight-line method, reducing value method, or other scientific methods suggested by the accounting standards.